AngeloGraniello/ESX-TRUCKER-JOB-FIVEM-SCRIPT/README.md

 ```

 ```
-2 -  write in your server.cfg the name of the folder pizza_job_gianluigi
+2 -  write in your server.cfg the name of the folder trucker_job_gianluigi
 ```

 ```